Kevin Altieri

 Kevin Altieri is an American television director of animated cartoons.
 Altieri's directorial works include episodes of C.O.P.S., Batman: The Animated Series and Stripperella.

-Altieri worked on the music video for Pearl Jam's "Do the Evolution".
+Altieri co-directed the music video for Pearl Jam's "Do the Evolution" with Todd McFarlane.

 Altieri directed the five-minute pilot for Rat Bastard, a cartoon based on the Crucial Comics series of the same name; the short was produced by Imagine Entertainment and pitched to UPN in 2000.